+- Always travel straight uphill.

+- Avoid steep hills (22° maximum).

-- Never operate on hills over 22° degrees incline or hills too steep for your abilities. - · Always travel straight uphill. - · Keep both feet on the footrests. - · Shift your weight forward. - · Maintain a steady rate of speed and throttle opening. - Remain alert and be prepared to take emergency action.
-This may include quick dismounting of the vehicle.
+- Keep both feet on the footrests.

+- Shift your weight forward.

+- Proceed at a steady rate of speed and throttle opening.

+- Remain alert and be prepared to take emergency action.
+This may include guick dismounting of the vehicle.

-If all forward uphill speed is lost:
+If all forward speed is lost:

-Keep your weight uphill and release the throttle.
+Keep your weight uphill.

 Apply the front brake.
-When fully stopped, apply the foot brake and shift the gear selector to the parking position.
+When fully stopped, apply the foot brake as well, then shift gear selector into park position.